nt246/NTRES-6100-data-science/assignments/assignment_1.md

 ## Instructions: Please read through this before you begin

-  - This assignment is due by **10pm on Wednesday 09/23/20**.
+-   This assignment is due by **10pm on Wednesday 02/17/21**.

 -   For this assignment, please **reproduce this markdown file exactly as shown** using R markdown.
 You do **NOT** need to fill out the code chunks (i.e. answer the questions) for this assignment.
 We are just practicing markdown formatting right now.

 -   Please name your R markdown file `assignment_1.Rmd` and the knitted markdown file `assignment_1.md`.

 -   Pay attention to all the formating in this file, including bullet points, bolded characters, inserted code chunks, headings, text colors, blank lines, and etc. You will need to reproduce all of these.

 -   You will use the product of this assignment as a template for your third assignment, where you will actually fill out the code chunks.

 -   You will have to submit your assignment through GitHub.
-You can complete your template after Wednesday’s class (09/16/20), but don’t worry about submitting it until after we have gone over how to submit it through GitHub in Monday’s class (09/21/20).
+You can complete your template after Wednesday's class (09/16/20), but don't worry about submitting it until after we have gone over how to submit it through GitHub in Monday's class (09/21/20).
 To do so, you will first move assignment\_1.Rmd and assignment\_1.md to the problem\_sets folder in your own GitHub repository that you have created in class through GitHub Classroom.
-(If you haven’t created this repo yet, please use the following url:
-    <https://classroom.github.com/a/SA7QIA7g>).
-Then, you can stage
-    these files, make a commit, and push the commit.
+(If you haven't created this repo yet, please use the following url: <https://classroom.github.com/a/SA7QIA7g>).
+Then, you can stage these files, make a commit, and push the commit.

 ## Load packages

 To start, load all the required packages with the following code.
 Install them if they are not installed yet.

 ``` r
 library(tidyverse)